paulienov/Portfolio/README.md

-# Portfolio
+# Project Portfolio
-Code for personal 3D printing projects
+Created a website using GitHubs pages feature.
+This website showcases my personal, technical projects from recent history.